Chippewa County COVID-19 vaccine tracker: 43% of people fully vaccinated

 How many people in Chippewa County have received a COVID-19 vaccine?

-- 48% of people in Chippewa County have received at least one dose of the vaccine, for a total of 5,710 people.
+- 48% of people in Chippewa County have received at least one dose of the vaccine, for a total of 5,755 people

 For a county-by-county look at the vaccination rollout, see our COVID-19 vaccine tracker, which is updated daily.